 In July 2010, the Washington State Board of Education (SBE) endorsed the dissemination of a Model Policy and Model Procedure for districts to offer competency-based credits for world languages (i.e. based on a student's demonstrated proficiency in a language).
 The model policy and procedure were developed in partnership with the Washington State School Directors' Association (WSSDA) and the Office of Superintendent of Public Instruction (OSPI).
 The OSPI World Languages Program is now working with districts across the state to adopt and implement the policy and procedure to support students in earning competency-based credits in world languages.
 For more information,

 The Seattle School Board adopted its Competency-Based Credits policy and procedure in March 2011.
-During 2011, Seattle Public Schools has been partnering with the OSPI World Languages program and Washington Association for Language Teaching (WAFLT) to support students in Seattle Public Schools, especially students who are served by Seattle’s English Language Learners (ELL) and International Education Programs, to earn competency-based credits for languages that they may have learned outside the school setting.
+During 2011, Seattle Public Schools has been partnering with the OSPI World Languages program and Washington Association for Language Teaching (WAFLT) to support students in Seattle Public Schools, especially students who are served by Seattle’s English Language Learners and International Programs, to earn competency-based credits for languages that they may have learned outside the school setting.